-Using SureLink, you can configure the TX54 device to reboot when it has determined that an interface has failed.
+Using SureLink, you can configure the EX15 device to reboot when it has determined that an interface has failed.

-■ Enable SureLink.

-SureLink can be enabled for both IPv4 and IPv6 configurations.
-By default, SureLink is enabled for IPv4 for the preconfigured WAN (WAN1) and WWANs (WWAN1 and, for dual-cellular models, WWAN2).
-It is disabled for IPv6.

-- Enable device reboot upon interface failure. - The type of probe test to be performed, either: - Ping: Requires the hostname or IP address of the host to be pinged. - DNS query: You can perform a DNS query to a named DNS server, or to the DNS servers configured for the WAN. - HTTP or HTTPS test: Requires the URL of the host to be tested. - Interface status: Determines if the interface has an IP address assigned to it, that the physical link is up, and that a route is present to send traffic out of the network interface.
+- Enable SureLink. - SureLink can be enabled for both IPv4 and IPv6 configurations.
+By default, SureLink is enabled for IPv4 for the preconfigured WAN (WAN) and WWAN (Modem).
+It is disabled for IPv6. - Enable device reboot upon interface failure. - The type of probe test to be performed, either: - Ping: Requires the hostname or IP address of the host to be pinged. - DNS query: You can perform a DNS query to a named DNS server, or to the DNS servers configured for the WAN. - HTTP or HTTPS test: Requires the URL of the host to be tested. - Interface status: Determines if the interface has an IP address assigned to it, that the physical link is up, and that a route is present to send traffic out of the network interface.